 For female baboons, maintaining close ties with mom and having supportive sisters can boost social ranking, according to a new study published in Animal Behaviour.

-Previous work have suggested that social rank among female baboons is determined not by size or strength.
-By nepotism: The higher the mother is ranked, the higher her daughter will be ranked.
+Previous work have suggested that social rank among female baboons is determined not by size or strength, but by nepotism: The higher the mother is ranked, the higher her daughter will be ranked.
 That’s why researchers tend to believe that dominance rank in these baboons is determined at birth.
-“Daughters of high-ranking females generally mature more quickly, produce more offspring.
-Have better access to food and mates,” Susan Alberts of Duke University says in a news release.
+“Daughters of high-ranking females generally mature more quickly, produce more offspring, and have better access to food and mates,” Susan Alberts of Duke University says in a news release.
 “It’s like being born with a silver spoon in your mouth.”

 But baboons may have more social mobility than scientists previously thought.

 A team led by Duke University’s Amanda Lea looked at how maternal and paternal relatives could influence a female’s rank as she grows up.
-They studied a population of yellow baboons (Papio cynocephalus) in Kenya, living near Mount Kilimanjaro, that's been under close observation since 1971.
+They studied a population of yellow baboons (Papio cynocephalus) in Kenya, living near Mount Kilimanjaro, that has been under close observation since 1971.

-To determine dominance rankings, they analysed interactions between pairs of females from nine social groups using data spanning from 1977 to 2010.
+To determine dominance rankings, they analyzed interactions between pairs of females from nine social groups using data spanning from 1977 to 2010.
 A higher-ranked female would harass those lower in the ranks, reminding them of her right to first dibs on food or nice resting spots.
-When she bares her teeth, lunges forwards.
-Slaps the ground, the subordinate female cowers and grimaces in fear, then averts her gaze or just slinks away.
+When she bares her teeth, lunges forward, or slaps the ground, the subordinate female cowers and grimaces in fear, then averts her gaze or just slinks away.

 The team then compared each female’s social ranking at sexual maturity (or menarche, her age at her first period) with her ranking when she became a mother for the first time.
 This allowed them to track social mobility across early adulthood.